-Step 2: Determine which SDGs are relevant to your company's core business Not all 17 goals and 169 targets are equally relevant to all companies.
-Not all 17 goals and 169 targets are equally relevant to all companies, hence the companies need to determine which ones are.
-They need to prioritise them and the flowchart below suggests a process for this:
+Step 2: Determine which SDGs are relevant to your company's core business

+Not all 17 goals and 169 targets are equally relevant to all companies.
+The first step is to determine which ones are.
+Companies need to prioritise them and the flowchart below suggests a process for this: